-Belarus ranks 53.
-(2014) in the HDI (Human Development Index) published by the UNDP, which annually monitors the social and economic development of countries around the world.
-The country has maintained its strong political, economic and military dependence on Russia, while the Belarusian economy is largely dependent on Russia for its raw materials.
-Good relations with the Belarusian people and the development of Belarus hold significant importance for Poland, which is ready to share with Belarus its experiences gained during systemic transformation.
-As a result of growing interest in the developments in Belarus, the country has been invited to join other Eastern Partnership countries, with a view to strengthen bilateral cooperation between the European Union and Minsk.
-Since 2006, Belarus has been a recipient country of Poland's official development aid.
+Belarus ranks 52nd (2016) in UNDP’s Human Development Index, which each year monitors the social and economic development across the world.
+The country continues its heavy political, economic and military dependence on Russia, and its economy is largely reliant on Russian supplies of raw materials.
+Poland very much appreciates good relations with a prosperous Belarus and its people, and stands ready to share its experience of political transition.
+The growing interest in the situation in Belarus has led to its inclusion in the Eastern Partnership countries, with a view to strengthening bilateral cooperation between the European Union and Minsk.
+Since 2006, Belarus has been on the list of beneficiary countries of Poland’s official development assistance.

 Actions in 2015

 In 2015, Poland’s development cooperation with Belarus was implemented on the basis of the Multiannual Development Cooperation Programme 2012-2015, and the Development Cooperation Plan for 2015, under two priorities: support for independent media, organizations and civil society, and youth and education cooperation; and support for disadvantage groups.
 In 2015, Polish aid funded media projects that work to make objective information more available to Belarusian society.
 Some of the media outlets in question were Belsat TV, Belarusian Radio Racyja, and Euroradio.
 In addition, some tasks under priority 1 were carried out by Solidarity Fund PL.
 The costs of scholarship assistance for undergraduates, postgraduates and trainees studying in Poland made up a significant part of Poland’s development cooperation with Belarus.
 Scholarships available to Belarusian citizens included programmes co-funded by the Ministry of Foreign Affairs, notably the Stefan Banach Scholarship Programme.